eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

           }]
 ```

-Digital Credentials API specifications will include a registry of supported protocols.
+The Digital Credentials API specifications will include a registry of supported protocols.

-As a next step, the browser will query the operating system for Wallet Instances providing digital credentials that may match the request data.
-If such a Wallet Instance exists, the same device flow is executed, otherwise the cross-device flow is executed.
-In the context of these flows the browser (in the same device flow) or the operating system (in the cross-device flow) presents to the User a selector with digital credentials that can be used to satisfy the request.
+As a next step, the browser will query the operating system for Wallet Units containing attestations that may match the requested attributes.
+If such a Wallet Unit exists, the same-device flow is executed, otherwise the cross-device flow is executed.
+In the context of these flows the browser (in the same-device flow) or the operating system (in the cross-device flow) presents to the User a selector of Wallet Units that can be used to satisfy the request.

-**NOTE** This step implies that there exists a method for wallets to indicate to the operating system the availability of certain types of credentials.
+**NOTE** This step implies that there exists a method for Wallet Units to indicate to the operating system the availability of certain types of attestations.
 Indeed, [this is how this can be done in Android]( https://digitalcredentials.dev/docs/wallets/android/#the-provider-api).
 According to the provided documentation:

 > All Android requires is that the wallet (via the matcher) provides enough information about the credential and the requested attributes that we can render a selector.
 This information allows the user to make an informed choice about which document to proceed with.